Download PDF

 Regulatory Efficiency

 The U.S. has a high level of business freedom, but regulations vary by state.
-The Tax Cuts and Jobs Act of 2017 was a significant boost.
 Labor freedom is mostly high but varies from locality to locality.
-Massive government borrowing and the printing of money have been worsening inflation, with large deficits persisting and public debt growing. .
+Massive government borrowing and the printing of money have aggravated inflation.
+Large deficits persist, and public debt is growing.

 Open Markets